 Login to Your New Site

-You can click on the login link sent by HostGator via email to login to your new WordPress install.
+You can click on the login link sent by SiteGround via email to login to your new WordPress install.
 However, your existing domain is still pointing to the server hosted on wordpress.com.
 That means every time you type in the address it will take you to your wordpress.com site (not the new one).
-So how would you set up your new site – Well, by avoiding the DNS (domain name system) resolver.
+So how would you set up your new site?
+Well, by avoiding the DNS (domain name system) resolver.

 This is pretty simple.
-HostGator actually has a tutorial on how to edit hosts file on different operation systems.
-You should be able to find the IP address for your new server from your hosting account dashboard.
+Here is a tutorial on how to edit hosts file on different operating systems.
+You should be able to find the IP address of your new server from your hosting account dashboard.